jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) A person who has given notice under subsection (1) must immediately give notice of their choice to revoke to all end-users of the person’s products that will be affected by the revocation.

 ### 124ZC Publication of approval or revocation
-The Commissioner may publish a notice in a publication chosen by the Commissioner in relation to any matter in sections 124Y, 124Z, and 124ZB.
+The Commissioner may publish a notice in relation to any matter in sections 124Y, 124Z, and 124ZB.

 ### 124ZD AIM method: approval of large business AIM-capable system
 For the purposes of section RC 5(5B)﻿(c)﻿(iii) and the definition of large business AIM-capable system in section YA 1 of the Income Tax Act 2007, the Commissioner may approve an AIM-capable accounting system for use by a class of taxpayers with annual gross income of more than $5,000,000, if the Commissioner decides that there is minimal risk that the approval will result in less net revenue collectable from the class of taxpayers over time.